elementor/elementor/readme.txt

 == Changelog ==

 = 0.5.0 - 13.07.2016 =
-* New! - Added Entrance Animations to all elements
+* New! - Added more than 35 Entrance Animations to all elements
 * New! - Added Box Shadow control to all elements
 * Tweak! - Added option to disable colors palettes in the settings
 * Tweak! - Added option to disable fonts default in the settings